gstroup/apimocker/README.md

 * Allowed headers can be set.
 (Default is to set "access-control-allow-headers: Content-Type" if not specified in config file.)
 * config.json file format has changed with the 0.1.6 release.
 See below for the new format.
 (Old config.json file format is deprecated and doesn't support new features, but still functioning.)
 * mockDirectory value can include tilde (~) for user's home directory.
+* A basepath can be specified to set a prefix on all web services.
+Preceding slash is required.
+For instance if basepath is set to "/apimocker", then all requests must go to "http://localhost:7878/apimocker/..."
 * A static route can be opened up to serve up static assets like images.
 Both staticDirectory and staticPath must be set.
 If either is not set, then nothing happens.
 * Additional headers can be defined for responses, in the `headers` object.
 Different headers could be returned for different requests, by enabling a switch.
 * Request headers can be logged, with the `logRequestHeaders` setting.